-Price Up, Open Interest Down: You're Probably Reading It Wrong
+Price Up, Open Interest Down: Short Covering or Profit Taking?

 ·

-Cover for Price Up, Open Interest Down: You're Probably Reading It Wrong
+Cover for Price Up, Open Interest Down: Short Covering or Profit Taking?

 Most traders learn one rule about open interest: when price goes up and OI drops, longs are taking profit.
 The smart money is selling into strength.
 Time to be cautious.